 - You may also provide a credit check at your expense that shows you are a good credit risk from Equifax, TransUnion or Dun and Bradstreet.

-For non-residential customers with demand of 50 kW and above:
+Business customers with demand of 50 kW and above:

 - A reference letter that confirms good payment history from another electric or natural gas utility in Canada where you were previously a customer.
 This letter must indicate that you had a good payment history for at least seven years, some of which must have been within the past two years.

 - You may also provide, at your expense, an acceptable credit rating from Standard & Poor's, Moody's or Dominion Bond Rating Service, or an acceptable credit check from Equifax, TransUnion or Dun and Bradstreet.

 Business customers may pay a security deposit in equal installments over a four-month period.
 If you would like to pay by installment please contact us.

 - Electronic banking or cheque; or

 - Deposit alternatives such as an automatically renewing irrevocable letter of credit from a bank as defined in The Bank Act.

 - When a security deposit has been applied or increased due to a poor payment history, neither a satisfactory utility reference or credit check will be accepted.
 Only a good payment history will allow for a refund of the security deposit.

 - If you have not maintained a good payment history with Hydro One Networks we cannot accept another utility reference letter to waive or reduce your security deposit amount.